 Nevertheless, the report does include some factual inaccuracies.
 John Moore “presumed” the houses and dorms had running water, but they didn’t.
 He says that he “saw nothing to suggest any truth” in the assertion that people were being held against their will, yet by this time, the community was at least restraining the disaffected, practices that eventually included sedation of some members.
 Even so, his depiction of the group as a community trying to create a utopia is both heartfelt and basically sound.

-In addition to writing this report, John and Barbara Moore participated in a press conference to describe their trip to the media.
+In addition to writing their report when they returned to the U.S., thre Moores participated in a press conference to describe their trip to the media.
 Called by the Temple’s attorney Charles Garry, the conference also included several other relatives of Jonestown residents who were sympathetic to the Jonestown project.
-The tape of that press conference may be found as a transcript and summary.

-Notes and Reflections on our trip to Guyana, RYMUR 89-4286-1939, pp.6-9.
+Notes and Reflections on our trip to Guyana, RYMUR 89-4286-1939, pp. 6-9.

 PDF